Obsolete Surface Rewinder Transformed Into a High-Performance, Flexible Production Asset

 Improved product quality and reduced scrap.
 Consistent roll diameter means rolls run through the packaging line more reliably.
 Blowouts were all but eliminated.
 The machine became gentle and forgiving enough to run lower-quality parent rolls that previously would have been scrapped entirely, recovering product value from what had been waste.

 That last outcome had an unexpected consequence.
 Once operators realized the machine could handle difficult material, it became the designated line for the facility’s most challenging parent rolls.
-That discovery led directly to a broader program: if these controls made this machine capable of running the dregs that all other lines could not, perhaps these controls should be on every line.
+That discovery led directly to a broader program.
+If these drives and controls made this machine capable of running material all other lines failed to be able to run, perhaps every line should have them.
 AMS ultimately completed similar retrofits across 100% of the facility’s rewinder fleet.

 The retrofit also added condition monitoring that the original machine never had.
 Current draw and temperature are tracked on every servo axis, providing early warning of developing load or thermal issues before they become failures.